 - Pender County

 - Sampson County

 - Horry County, SC

 Nuclear News and Updates

-The outdoor warning sirens around the Brunswick Nuclear Plant will be tested between 10 a.m. and 11 a.m. on Wednesday, Oct.
-12, 2022.
+The outdoor warning sirens around the Brunswick Nuclear Plant will be tested between 10 a.m. and 11 a.m. on Wednesday, October 11.
 The 38 sirens within 10 miles of the Brunswick Nuclear Plant will sound at full-volume for three minutes.
-No public action is required.
+No public action required.

-Duke Energy and county officials to test sirens around Brunswick Nuclear Plant Jan.
-12 A five to 30 second test is scheduled between 10 a.m. and 11 a.m. on Wednesday, January 12 No public action required SOUTHPORT, N.C. – The outdoor warning sirens around the...
+Duke Energy and county officials to test sirens around Brunswick Nuclear Plant A five to 30 second test is scheduled between 10 a.m. and 11 a.m. on Wednesday, July 12 No public action required SOUTHPORT, N.C. – The outdoor warning sirens around the Brunswick Nuclear...